Saaappi/HelpMePlay/README.md

 - **Junker** - Junker is a full-scale inventory management system built directly into HelpMePlay.
 Junker can vendor any item at whatever quality YOU decide.
 It can also vendor items by their type (e.g. consumable, armor, etc).
 If that's not enough, players can import a full comma-delimited list of items, or even add them by hovering over them in the inventory and using a keybind!
 Visit a merchant and select the broom icon in the upper left of the vendor window.

 - **Transmog** - Do you dread learning transmog individually?
 Do you fear you may sell the upgrade you looted from raid last night?
 HelpMePlay solves both these problems.
 Open your inventory, find the purple mace icon and click it.
 HelpMePlay will keep track of your currently-equipped items, learn all **UNKNOWN AND USABLE** appearances, and then re-equip your original items.
 Cool, huh?
-- **Party Play** - Play with friends?
-Tired of asking them if they completed the quest objective?
-Group up, both players enable Party Play, and let HelpMePlay keep track of who has completed what!
-Oh, and Party Play can also enable the auto-sharing of quests with your friend(s)!
 - **Professions** - If you like collecting in World of Warcraft, then you probably enjoy professions.
 Perhaps not...
 BUT!
 There are many collectibles in production professions like Blacksmithing.
 It can be tough to calculate all the reagents you require to craft all the transmog.
 HelpMePlay can calculate all the reagents you would need to craft all KNOWN recipes for appearances you've yet to collect.
 Simply open a production profession (e.g. Blacksmithing) and locate the "Calculate" button in the upper right.

 ## Commands